 9 Tips on How to Maintain a Healthy Gut Flora

-Intestinal flora or the gut microbiome refers to the microorganisms and bacteria in your digestive system.
+Intestinal flora or the gut microbiota refers to the microorganisms and bacteria in your digestive system.
 Depending on your diet, lifestyle, medication, and other internal and outside factors, you may have a more or less diverse and healthy microbiota.
 In some cases, the balance in a person’s microbiota may be altered, this is what we call dysbiosis.
 It can sometimes be difficult to restore gut health.
 In this article, we will look at what steps you can take to prevent dysbiosis, probiotics you can take, and how to have a healthy microbiota.

 How to Take Care of Your Microbiota

 Having a healthy microbiota is crucial for good health.
-Here are some ways to improve your digestion naturally and encourage good microbiota.
+Here are some ways to help restore gut health and improve digestion naturally and encourage good microbiota.

 1. Change your diet

 Having a healthy diet is one of the easiest things you can do to help your gut and support your digestive health.
 By making changes to your diet based on your dietary needs, you may be able to strengthen your digestive system and limit the growth of harmful bacteria in your digestive system.
 Limiting processed foods is a great first step.
 Processed foods and artificial sweeteners have been known to cause gut inflammation, irritation of the gut lining and even upset someone’s irritable bowel syndrome.
 Increasing your intake of fruits and vegetables is also a great thing to do. but it may be harder than it seems.
 If you notice symptoms showing up after you eat a particular food, you should consider seeing a registered dietitian.
 They can help you tailor a healthy diet that is right for you.

 Some foods that you should consider adding to your diet are prebiotics and fermented foods such as yogurt, kimchi, and kombucha.
-Prebiotics like asparagus, bananas, onions, and whole grains are great sources of fiber and may feed the good bacteria in your gut as well.
+Prebiotics-containing foods, like asparagus, bananas, onions, and whole grains, are great sources of fiber and help feed the beneficial bacteria in your gut as well.
 Prebiotic foods are not only a great way to support good bacteria, but they can also promote digestive wellness by feeding the good gut bacteria that you already have.

 2. Reduce stress